Centeno448/js-fundamentals/tier-1/testing.md

 _TODO_

 ## `beforeEach`
-This method will be ran before each of the tests in the suite are ran.
-Usefull for resetting some global state that all tests depend on.
+This method will be ran before each of the tests in the suite are ran. useful for resetting some global state that all tests depend on.

 ``` js
 const globalDatabase = makeGlobalDatabase();